benstaniford/comfy-load-last-image/README.md

 # ComfyUI Load Most Recent Image Node

 A custom ComfyUI node that automatically loads the most recent image from a specified folder.
-This node is similar to the built-in "Load Image" node but automatically selects the newest file based on modification timestamp.
+This node is similar to the built-in "Load Image" node but automatically selects the newest file based on modification timestamp and can iterate back.
+It's useful for "do-over" workflows.

 ## Features